KevinMarquette/kevinmarquette.github.io/_posts/2017-04-30-Powershell-Gherkin-advanced-features.md

         "$psscriptroot\..\MyModule\*\$functionName.ps1" | Should Exist
     }

-I would still recommend the named parameters.
+I would still recommend the named matches.

 # Table support

-We can define a table inside the specification and that will get passed into our tests.
+We can define a table inside the specification and that will get passed to our tests.

     Scenario: basic feature support
         Given we have these functions